When you think about sharpening drills, it seems like a job for experienced people.

 This bottom plate will also serve as a connection between the jig and bench grinder.

 The place where there are holes in the foot of the bench grinder has been traced on this bottom plate.

-Also, 2 points were determined so that the jig can easily be connected to this bottom plate later.
+Also, I determined 2 points in the bottom plate so that the jig can easily be connected to this bottom plate later.

 To connect the jig to sharpen drill bits to the bottom plate, I will use homemade knobs with an M8 threaded rod.

 You can read more about it later in this article.

 To allow the threaded rod of the knobs to connect to the bottom plate, I have provided 2 threaded inserts.

 Step 2 | The base of the jig